Pro Caelio: Charges

-The charges made against Caelius were all linked to the attempt of King Ptolemy XII of Egypt to recover his throne after being deposed in 59 BC.
-After he had been deposed, Ptolemy fled to Rome, where he pleaded with the Senate to give him an army so that he might reclaim his throne.
-However, the Alexandrians were not interested in giving Ptolemy back the throne of Egypt and sent a deputation of 100 citizens, led by the philosopher Dio, to the Roman Senate to hear their case.
+The charges made against Caelius were linked to the attempt of Pharaoh Ptolemy XII Auletes to recover his throne after being deposed in 59 BC.
+After he had been deposed, Ptolemy fled to Rome, where he pleaded with the Roman Senate to give him an army so that he might reclaim his throne.
+However, the Alexandrians were not interested in giving Ptolemy back the throne of Egypt and sent a deputation of 100 citizens, led by the philosopher Dio, to the Senate to hear their case.
 Ptolemy reacted by bribing, intimidating and even murdering members of the deputation, which angered Roman citizens.

-Despite Ptolemy's efforts, Dio successfully made it to Rome and stayed in the house of Titus Coponius, a member of the Roman Senate.
+Despite Ptolemy's efforts, Dio successfully made it to Rome and stayed in the house of Titus Coponius, a member of the Senate.
 In 57 BC, the consul Publius Cornelius Lentulus Spinther decreed that Ptolemy should be restored to the throne of Egypt.
 However, an oracle was found in the Sibylline Books that forbade Ptolemy's restoration, and the Senate was forced to rescind its decree.
 Exhausted from his attempts to reclaim his throne, Ptolemy retired to Ephesus.
 In Rome, Pompey waited for the command to claim the throne of Egypt.

-In 56 BC, Dio was murdered.
+In 57 BC, Dio was murdered by one Publius Asicius.
 The public directed most of their anger toward Pompey, whom they believed to be responsible for the murder.
 At first, Publius Asicius, who was supposedly an agent of Pompey, was prosecuted for the murder of Dio.
 However, after Cicero successfully defended him, Asicius was acquitted, and Caelius was prosecuted for the murder.

 Trial

 The actual trial took place April 3–4, 56 BC.
 The prosecution spoke first, and Atratinus attacked Caelius's character and morals, Clodius described the charges in detail, and Balbus spoke against Caelius's behavior and morality.

 The defence speeches began with Caelius making witty jeers at Clodia.
-Then, Crassus defended against the actual charges, and finally, Cicero attacked Clodia.
+Then, Crassus defended against the first three charges, and finally, Cicero, after dealing briefly with the murder of Dio, attacked Clodia.
 Cicero's speech took place on April 4, the second day of the trial.
 He made accusations that Clodia was no better than a prostitute and claimed that Caelius was a smart man to disassociate himself from her.
 By centering his speech on attacking Clodia, Cicero avoided setting himself against public opinion or damaging his relationship with Pompey.
 In the end, Caelius was acquitted of all of the charges.